 Legal Aid NYC protects and defends the rights of everyday New Yorkers who need legal support, regardless of who they are, where they come from, or how they identify.
 Learn how to get help or take action.

 The Loveland Foundation is committed to showing up for communities of color in unique and powerful ways, with a particular focus on Black women and girls.
-Our resources and initiatives are collaborative, and they prioritize opportunity, access, validation, and healing.
-Through the Loveland Therapy Fund, barriers affecting access to treatment by members of diverse ethnic and racial groups are dismantled by providing financial assistance to Black women and girls seeking mental health support.
+Through the Loveland Therapy Fund, barriers affecting access to mental health treatment are dismantled by providing financial assistance to Black women and girls seeking mental health support.

 A number of resource lists have been developed to connect individuals to urgent civil rights support including pro-bono legal counsel, mutual aid, mental health initiatives, bail funds, and more: National Resource List; Fundraising/Bail/Petition/Trans Resources; Mental Health Resources.